-Think Tank Training Centre Ltd. offers their Diploma Program in 3D Computer Animation, Visual Effects and Game Design.
+Think Tank Training Centre Ltd. offers a diploma program in 3D Computer Animation, Visual Effects and Game Design.

-Yes we do accept international students.
-We have had students from Brazil, Venezuela, Russia, Sweden, Mexico, USA, India, the UK, Israel, South Africa, and many more.
-You can get a Visa/Study Permit* from the Canadian consulate in your home country.
-You will need an official letter of acceptance from Think Tank in order to apply for the Visa/Study Permit
+Yes, we do accept international students.
+We have had students from Brazil, Venezuela, Russia, Sweden, Mexico, USA, India, UK, Israel, South Africa, and many more.
+You can get a visa/study permit* from the Canadian consulate in your home country.
+You will need an official letter of acceptance from Think Tank in order to apply for the Visa/Study Permit.

 Please view our TUITIONS page for more details.
-Our 12 month (3 semesters) intensive 3D animation, visual FX program/Modeling course is $40,900USD for American students, and $41,900USD for all other international students (February 2014 semester tuition rate).
+Our 12 month (3 semesters) intensive 3D Animation, Visual FX/Modeling course is $40,900USD for American students, and $41,900USD for all other international students (February 2014 semester tuition rate).
 Canadian citizen and permanent resident tuition is $39,900CAD (February 2014 semester tuition rate).

 This question is a good one!
 In the past “video games” and “film and television” were miles apart in quality and production methods.
 However with the advances in game consoles and new CG techniques, they have become very much alike.
 Today the skills needed for animating and modeling for film and television are the same skills needed to produce video games.
 The short answer is yes, our program will prepare you for a career in video game production.
 At this time we have instructors from United Front Games, Piranha Games, Nerdcorps, Capcom, Bardel, Digital Domain, Rythm and Hues, MPC and many more

-No, we do not supply housing, however there is plenty of inexpensive housing nearby the school.
-Here is a link to a local paper that has ads for housing: http://www.van.net/classified go to “Newspaper” (on the left), “North Shore News”, “Rentals”, “Apts and Condos”.
+No, we do not supply housing.
+However, there are plenty of inexpensive housing options nearby the school.
+Here is a link to a local paper that has ads for housing: http://www.van.net/classified, go to “Newspaper” (on the left), “North Shore News”, “Rentals”, “Apts and Condos”.
 These are places very nearby to us.
 You can get a furnished room in a house with shared living room and kitchen for about $600-$700 Canadian a month.

 Also check http://vancouver.craigslist.org/.

 At this time we do not train online.
-There are many websites that do.
+There are many websites that do though.

 We strive to find students that display a passion for this field.
-We require applicants to submit a PORTFOLIO of work to give us an idea of your current level.
+We require applicants to submit a PORTFOLIO of work to give us an idea of their current level.
 We are looking for any aptitude for artistic expression.
-It can be 3 or 4 drawings, sculptures, photographs, or even a movie you shot on video.
+It can be three or four drawings, sculptures, photographs, or even a movie you shot on video.
 Your ability to draw is not the most important thing.
 We can teach you that.
 We are looking for students that will strive for excellence and be great additions to the school.
 A good work ethic is essential.
-In a nutshell we try and project ahead and decide if you will be job worthy after training.
-If the answer is yes you will likely be accepted.
+In a nutshell, we try and project ahead and decide if you will be job worthy after training.
+If the answer is yes, you will likely be accepted.